AdrianAntico/Quantico/README.md

 * Natural Language Processing

 Automated output reports are included for:
+1. Plotting Reports
-1. Exploratory Data Analysis
+2. Exploratory Data Analysis
-2. Inference (specific to the tests)
+3. Inference (specific to the tests)
-3. Machine Learning (specific to target type)
+4. Machine Learning (specific to target type)
-4. Forecasting (specific to procedure)
+5. Forecasting (specific to procedure)

 <br>